nicklockwood/iVersion/README.md

 		[iVersion sharedInstance].downloadButtonLabel = NSLocalizedString(@"Download", @"iVersion download button");
 		[iVersion sharedInstance].remoteVersionsPlistURL = @"http://example.com/versions_en.plist";
 	}

-You can then use the genstrings command line tool to extract these strings into a Localizable.strings file, which can be translated into your supported languages.

-iVersion will automatically use the localised release notes that you've specified on iTunes, if available.

 If you are using the remote versions Plist, and you need to provide localised release notes, the simplest way to do this is to localise the `remoteVersionsPlistURL` file and provide a different URL for each language.